RHSTigerTech/ti-project-pycade/README.md

 # Picade

-A website that allows the user to select one of several arcade styled games to play.
+A website that allows the user to select one of three arcade styled games to play.

 Programmed with Pygame